rudraksh125/CSE598_MIS_Phase_3/README.txt

 Histogram is calculated on every 8*8 block of each frame.
 Then all the histograms are output to a file in the format <frame_id, block_coord, gray_instance_id, num_pixels>.

 Task 1b:
+2D-DCT applied on every 8*8 block of the frame and n most significant wavelet components are written to a file in the form ⟨frame_id,block_id, fred_comp_id ,value⟩

 Task 1c:
 2D-DWT applied on every 8*8 block of the frame and n most significant wavelet components are written to a file in the form ⟨frame_id,block_coord,wavelet_comp_id,value⟩